-Our long-term incentive programs deliver a portion of competitive pay that is deferred to support employee retention and to align with shareholder interests.
-Our 2015 long-term incentive grants consisted of two different vehicles - Sun Shares and options.
+Our long-term incentive programs deliver a portion of pay that is earned over the vesting period and aligned with shareholder interests.
+Our 2016 long-term incentive grants consisted of two different vehicles - Sun Shares and options.

 Mix of long-term incentive vehicles